enricostara/get-flow/README.md

 # get-flow

-Node.js Flow Control Utility, easy to use and ready for production.
+Node.js Flow Control Utility, powerful and easy to use

 ## Installation